Despite tough Canadian rules, illegal guns within reach

 "There is an illegal market for all manner of weapons that are openly available in the U.S," Rob Gordon, a criminology professor at Simon Fraser University in British Columbia, said.

-"The link to organized crime is quite profound, so where you see organized crime in Quebec, B.C. and Ontario ... they seem to have access to these types of weapons.
+"The link to organised crime is quite profound, so where you see organised crime in Quebec, B.C. and Ontario ... they seem to have access to these types of weapons.

 Quebec has a higher rate of gun licences per 100,000 residents than Ontario and British Columbia, but lower than most other provinces and territories, according to government statistics.